Obtaining the Chartered Financial Analyst (CFA) designation is no small feat…

 The CFA Institute also holds candidates and members to high ethical standards.
 They’re obligated to protect the integrity of capital markets.

 After completing the first two levels, I have great respect for CFA chartholders.
-I hope to join their ranks after taking the third exam on June 23.
+I hope to join their ranks after taking the third exam next year.

 Here’s the core study material for all three exams…